1iveowl/CosmosResourceTokenBroker/README.md

 I've always enjoyed learning new stuff, and as I dove in, I found that migration effort at hand was indeed kind enough to offer even more learning opportunities than first anticipated😉.
 So, as I was struggeling along, I decided that I might be able to help others (and frankly myself too), if I'd document my learning and code as I progressed.

 I share this code and learning here in the hope that others might find it helpful and useful in their own learning/migration journey too.
 Also, this repository is not only for the migration scenario.
-I believe that what is shared here, is likely to relevant too for those starting out with apps using Azure AD B2C, MSAL and Azure Cosmos DB - i.e. without ever having used AppCenter Auth or AppCenter Data before.
+I believe that what is shared here, is likely to be relevant too for those starting out with apps using Azure AD B2C, MSAL and Azure Cosmos DB - i.e. without ever having used AppCenter Auth or AppCenter Data before.

 ## About the author
 I work at Microsoft, however I do not work in the AppCenter team and I haven't worked with the AppCenter team making this.
 I do not work in the MSAL, Azure AD B2C, Azure Cosmos DB, Azure Functions, Xamarin Forms or any other team creating the technologies used in this repository, either.
 In fact, everything presented here was created on my own time, outside my professional work at Microsoft.
 The driving force being solely my love of programming.